 Characteristics of Mammals

 What is a mammal?
-These animals range from bats, cats, and rats to dogs, monkeys, and whales.
+These animals range from bats, cats, and rats to dogs, monkeys, elephants, and whales.
 They walk, run, swim, and fly.
 They live in the ocean, fly in the sky, walk on the prairies, and run in the savanna.
 There is a tremendous amount of diversity within the group in terms of reproduction, habitat, and adaptation for living in those different habitats.

 What allows them to live in such diverse environments?
-They have evolved specialized traits, unlike any other group of animal.
+They have evolved specialized traits, unlike those of any other group of animal.
 Mammals (class Mammalia) are endothermic (warm-blooded) vertebrate animals with a number of unique characteristics.
 In most mammals, these include:

 - The presence of hair or fur.

 - Sweat glands.

 - Glands specialized to produce milk, known as mammary glands.